 This Week's Circulars

-Mary Ann Geiger (72) of Norman passed away on June 30, 2020 at the Norman Regional Hospital.
-Services are pending with McMahans Funeral Home of Noble.
+Erick Daniel Reyes, (27) of Noble passed away unexpectedly on June 18th at the Norman Regional Healthplex.
+Funeral Services pending with McMahans Funeral Home.

 Beverly McGuire, (79) of Noble died June 20th at her home with family by her side.
 Graveside Services 1:30pm Wednesday, June 23rd at Sunset Memorial Gardens in Stillwater, Ok., 6500 S. Perkins Rd., Stillwater, Ok.
 Directed By McMahans Funeral Home.

 - OU Softball: NCAA showing signs of listening to Gasso, others, who are demanding change

 - State shows Moore hit-and-run, aftermath footage in trial

 - HTeaO franchise coming to Norman

 - Swimming: At Trials, Aiden Hayes the fastest 18-year-old American in yet another event

 - Horning: Coaches need to tell NCAA what's acceptable and threaten not showing up